awillats/clinc/TASKS.md

   - python verification
 - [ ] sketch core figures

+## unsorted
+- [ ] implement new R2
+  - W~
+- ( ) make sure  "Successful Reconstruction of a Physiological Circuit with Known Connectivity from Spiking Activity Alone" is accounted for

 # planning tasks
 - evaluate scope, potentially combine / cut figures
 - how much should this be a perspective / review / prospectus